RETURN TO TOP

 Prevention and Prosecution

-Our mission at the Child Victims’ Trust Fund (CVTF) is to provide funding to help reduce the incidence and impact of child sexual abuse in Kentucky.
+Our mission at the Child Victims’ Trust Fund (CVTF) is to provide funding to help reduce the incidence and impact of child abuse in Kentucky.
 The need is real.
 Kentucky children are at risk.
 Prevention is key.
 We promote, support, and fund effective programs to improve the safety of our children.

 The CVTF prevention activities and child advocacy programs are funded through private donations, proceeds from the purchase of “I Care About Kids” license plates and donations made through the state income tax refund check-off program.